V

 • It was observed that the male Vermilion Flycatcher lost its bright color if it was kept in captivity.
 Even though it is not the kind of bird seen interacting with humans, it would not be the best idea to keep them as a pet.

-• Their species is a kind that leaves their young to be tended by others which is also called brood parasitism.
+• Their species is a kind that leaves their young to be tended by others, which is also called brood parasitism.

 Where to Find Vermilion Flycatcher?

 If you are on the watch for the Vermilion Flycatcher, you can look for them during any season.
-They are usually residing in woodland areas, scrublands, farmlands, deserts, parks, savannas, shrubby areas, and even near water.
+They usually reside in woodland areas, scrublands, farmlands, deserts, parks, savannas, shrubby areas, and even near water.
 You can spot them in both Southern and Northern America and at elevations of 10,000 ft above sea level.
 But the best place to look for them is in insect-rich areas during the months of December to May.
 This is also their breeding season.

 Vermilion Flycatcher Nests